arkime/arkime/README.md

 ## Background

 Arkime, previously named Moloch, was created to replace commercial full packet systems at AOL in 2012.
-By having complete control of hardware and costs, we found we could deploy full packet capture across all our networks for the same cost as just one network using a commercial tool.
+By having complete control of hardware and costs, we found we could deploy full packet capture across all our networks for the same cost as just one network using a commercial tool, with large retention.

 The Arkime system is comprised of 3 main components:
 * **capture** - A threaded C application that monitors network traffic, writes PCAP formatted files to disk, parses the captured packets, and sends metadata (SPI data) to elasticsearch.